alttch/eva3/doc/drivers.rst

 the controller to update all items using drivers which contain PHI equally to updating on physical events.

-How to use this feature: All PHIs with "aao_get" feature also have configuration param named *update* which means how frequently (in seconds) PHI should collect data from the equipment and initiate item updates. *update* value should be defined in PHI load config and be greater than zero.
+How to use this feature: All PHIs with "aao_get" feature also has configuration param named *update* which means how frequently (in seconds) PHI should collect data from the equipment and initiate item updates. *update* value should be defined in PHI load config and be greater than zero.

 Example: